microsoft/playwright/docs/src/api/class-route.md

 Note that any overrides such as [`option: url`] or [`option: headers`] only apply to the request being routed.
 If this request results in a redirect, overrides will not be applied to the new redirected request.
 If you want to propagate a header through redirects, use the combination of [`method: Route.fetch`] and [`method: Route.fulfill`] instead.

+[`method: Route.continue`] will immediately send the request to the network, other matching handlers won't be invoked.
+Use [`method: Route.fallback`] If you want next matching handler in the chain to be invoked.

 ### option: Route.continue.url
 * since: v1.8
 - `url` <[string]>